carlbalslev/arbitrage-free/README.md

 # arbitrage-free
-collection of octave functions for simple monte carlo simulation of arbitrage free models
+#collection of octave functions for simple monte carlo simulation of arbitrage free models
+# the overall structure is the following... to follow :-)